ValveSoftware/GameNetworkingSockets/README.md

 follow the [instructions](https://github.com/msys2/msys2/wiki/MSYS2-installation) on the MSYS2 website for updating your MSYS2 install.

-Next install the dependencies for building GameNetworkingSockets (if you want a 32-bit build, install the i686 versions of these packages):
+Next, install the dependencies for building GameNetworkingSockets (if you want a 32-bit build, install the i686 versions of these packages):

 ```